-Run Hide Fight

-Know your escape route.
+Run Hide Fight Know your escape route.
 Hide out of sight.
 Last resort only.
 Leave personal items.
 Barricade entrances.
-Incapacitate or disarm Keep hands where Turn tables sideways the shooter if possible. to act as a barrier.
+Incapacitate or disarm Keep hands where Turn tables sideways the shooter if possible. they can be seen. to act as a barrier.
 Physical aggression.